subhk/FeastKit.jl/README.md

 ## Algorithm Overview

-Feast uses contour integration in the complex plane to compute eigenvalues.
+FeastKit uses contour integration in the complex plane to compute eigenvalues.
 The key steps are:

 1. **Contour Definition**: Define an integration contour enclosing the desired eigenvalues
 2. **Moment Computation**: Compute spectral projector moments using numerical integration